rvmisra/coding_shorts_python/README.md

 # coding_shorts_python
+USE AT OWN RISK
 Python scripts to do quick and dirty parsing.
+These scripts a far from optimised and generate lots of temp files -for debugging purposes.
+Later versions will be more pythonic and cleaner....

 Each script parses a distinct dataset from a pacbio modifications gff.